The Laws of Durholme

 Fine ~ The fine is to always be greater than the cost of the crime.
 This sentence may be one-off or recurrent and will always specify a timescale for payment on penalty of a greater sentence.
 The Fine may go to the city or to any individual involved in the crime.

 Banishment ~ The highest form of banishment is to be permanently banished from the whole of the city.
 Banishments may be for specific times of day or year, for specific items or areas and will last for a fixed term of permanently.
 Breach of banishment will be punishable by death.
 Upon banishment the property of the criminal or a part thereof may be forfeit to the city.

 Imprisonment ~ Imprisonment may be for a term decided at the time of sentencing.
 At the end of the period of imprisonment, the imprisoned party shall be free to go.
-This is the only legal form of imprisonment.

 Death ~ The sentence of death must be passed before a witness who holds a position of authority within the city.
 The sentence must be enacted publicly.
 The sentence may specify the method of death or allow for some criminals to choose an appropriate method.
 Wherever possible, executions will be performed with a medic and priest present to ensure the successful completion of the sentence.